 AHF Ethiopia, with operations in Addis Ababa City Administration and Oromia Regional State currently runs two of its own standalone HIV care facilities namely AHF-Addis and AHF-Kolfe Clinics; supports two NGO and four government health facilities.
 These care centers are situated in different sub-cities, where a large number of people reside and there is high day-to-day population movement.
 It is also believed that these areas have relatively higher HIV service needs.
 Generally, AHF Ethiopia provides free comprehensive HIV care services including Anti-Retroviral Therapy (ART), treatment of opportunistic infections, HIV Counseling and Testing (HCT), condom promotion and distribution, tuberculosis; STI diagnosis and management, care for HIV exposed infants and family focused care, integrated family planning services, provision of preventive care package, adolescent psychosocial support, adult adherence support, and nutritional support programs.

-To date, AHF Ethiopia has provided HIV care and treatment to 7,567 individuals with its clinics, and supported health facilities of which 251 are children and adolescents.
-Of these patients enrolled to care, 7,494 have received ART and related treatment support.
+To date, AHF Ethiopia has provided HIV care and treatment to 13,036 individuals with its clinics, and supported health facilities of which 373 are children and adolescents.
+Of these patients enrolled to care, 12,822 have received ART and related treatment support.
 AHF Ethiopia provided HIV testing to 87,369 individuals in 2018, and 1,206,864 male condoms were distributed alongside other HIV prevention activities the same year.

 AHF Ethiopia persistently strives to improve its collaboration with partners and is planning to expand its services to other government and non-government sites and regions.
 Moreover, we are partnering with local civil society groups to work on HIV service advocacy with the purpose of improving service quality and access for HIV prevention, treatment, and care to the needy beneficiaries.
 Most importantly, AHF successfully organised an effective CSO Advocacy Alliance through which a number of high-level stakeholder engagements were able to influence high level government entities and policy makers.

-Ethiopia has observed remarkable progress over the past two decades in reducing HIV prevalence rate from 3.3 percent in 2000 to 0.9 percent in 2017, and AIDS-related deaths from 83,000 deaths to 15,600 in 2017.
+Ethiopia has observed remarkable progress over the past two decades in reducing HIV prevalence rate from 3.3 percent in 2000 to 1.0 percent in 2018, and AIDS-related deaths from 83,000 deaths to 15,600 in 2017.
 Despite this fact, there is still an alarming discrepancy in the HIV burden among regions and urban cities, like Gambella and Addis Ababa, where the prevalence is as high as 5% and 3.4% respectively.
 The gains made so far seem to be challenged by complacency with regard to primary HIV prevention.
 The Ethiopian Federal HIV AIDS Prevention and Control Office has recently (late 2018) launched National Prevention Roadmap with the plan to accelerate the efforts to meet the global and national targets in 2020.

-Sources: UNAIDS 2017 estimate (www.unaids.org/en/regionscountries/countries/ethiopia), HIV Prevention in Ethiopia, National Road Map 2018 – 2020, Ethiopian Demographic Health Survey 2016, CIA World Fact book 2016,
+Sources: UNAIDS 2018 estimate (www.unaids.org/en/regionscountries/countries/ethiopia), HIV Prevention in Ethiopia, National Road Map 2018 – 2020, Ethiopian Demographic Health Survey 2016.

 Dr. Mengistu GebreMichael,

 Country Program Manager [email protected]

-Source: *Averages, UNAIDS HIV/AIDS estimates, 2017
+Source: *Averages, UNAIDS HIV/AIDS estimates, 2020